Noisy96/quizGame/README.md

 # quizGame
-A quickly made quiz game made by *Java Swing*
+A quickly made quiz game using *Java Swing*